ticketsource/openapi-spec/README.md

 This is the repository for the OpenAPI specification files for the TicketSource API.

-## Online reference
+## Using the API

-You can view the reference documentation generated from this specification at [reference.ticketsource.io](https://reference.ticketsource.io)
+If you are looking to integrate with our API you can check out our [guide](https://www.ticketsource.io), you can also view the reference documentation generated from this specification at
+[reference.ticketsource.io](https://reference.ticketsource.io)

 ## Downloads

-Alternatively you can download the specification files using the links below:
+You can download the specification files using the links below:

 ### Formats